 The Maldives is considered the beach getaway of the rich and famous, offering crystal-clear water gently splashing against white sand.
 Although the over-water cabins and bungalows are spectacular in of itself, the real luxury can be found underwater.

-The Muraka at The Conrad Maldives is the first fully underwater suite, and runs around $50,000 per night with a four-night minimum.
+The Muraka at The Conrad Maldives is the first fully underwater presidential suite, and runs around $50,000 per night with a four-night minimum.
 The per-night cost is lower than some of the other hotels in this list, but the 4-night minimum, which brings your total to $200,000 before taxes, makes this the highest priced hotel stay in the world.
-The two-story tall features an overwater living space, with the bedroom located 16 feet below the Indian Ocean.
+The two-story tall features an overwater living space, with the master bedroom located 16 feet below the Indian Ocean.
 Should you get bored of watching the fish swim over your head, you’ll also be able to access a private boat, bar, gym, infinity pool, and meals prepared by a private chef.
 As a member of Hilton Hotels, the price tag also comes with Hilton Honors Diamond status through the next year.